FIELDS OF VISION

 RAPTURE

 Andrea Khôra’s newest video RAPTURE, 2024, is an AI-infused fiction capturing the darker side of the current psychedelics start-up culture.
-The narrative anchor of this visually seductive piece is an interview between Ethan Grant, a CEO of a fictional psychedelic start-up TrandscendX and Kate Thompson, the host of “Mystical Misadventure” podcast.
+The narrative anchor of this visually seductive piece is an interview between Ethan Grant, a CEO of a fictional psychedelic start-up TranscendX and Kate Thompson, the host of “Mystical Misadventure” podcast.

 AI and a psychedelic experience are two key components of the visual language of the work.
 Although Khôra's inputs and AI’s outputs merge seamlessly, there is an impressive amount of artist’s labour and research poured into this piece.
 Khôra introduces the touchstones of the current psychedelic healing landscape and asks crucial ethical questions about the power relations within it.
 Through the character of Kate, she interrogates the use of Indigenous knowledge for profit and the wellbeing of patients in inherently hierarchical church-like congregations conceptualised by Ethan.

-between the artist and AI.
+Besides the video, the exhibition at Blessed will present the research and process behind the piece bringing more attention to the complex work dynamic between the artist and AI.
 The exhibition will also be accompanied by a public programme looking deeper into the institutionalised psychedelic experiences, and the intersection of AI and psychedelics.

 Andrea Khôra is an artist and researcher based in London.
 Her practice seeks to comprehend the malleability of reality on personal and societal scales.
 As a PhD researcher in the Art Department at Goldsmiths, her practice-led project examines expanded consciousness and maps its intersection with hegemonic institutions, in particular, what is birthed from their tensions.
 Sites of interest include CIA parascience experiments in the Cold War, early internet utopian histories, and psychedelic countercultures of the 1970s, as well as the artist’s own experience within medical psychedelic therapy.